skylinen4s/TestEPW2/README.md

 ## Steps to run this example

+first , you have to add two directories named "binary" and "build".
+$mkdir binary
+$mkdir build

+then, change the compiler path in Makefile to match the path of your own compiler

 ### Prerequisite

 1. A PC running Linux or Windows with Cygwin(not tested).
 A Mac is also fine with this example.